heptarch/heptarch.github.io/drafts/demon.md

 <b>Tilleadh.</b>
 </div>

-She will the see the stars again, in all their welcoming infinitude.
+Ellen will the see the stars again and again, in all their welcoming infinitude.

 <!-- ʕ. *They brought back the king who had been deposed, and gave him
 the anklet whereon the ineffable Name of God had been engraved, and